Pdugovich/Pdugovich.github.io/_posts/2019-11-25-AirBnB-Optimal-Price.md

 ## The Project

 I served as a data engineer on a project to predict the optimal price for an AirBnB rental unit in Berlin.
-I deployed a Flask API to take JSON inputs from the web development front end, transform those inputs to be used in a serialized Random Forest model, then output the results of the model to the backend developer to be stored in a user's profile along with their
+I deployed a Flask API to take JSON inputs from the web development front end, transform those inputs to be used in a serialized Random Forest model, then output the results of the model to the backend developer to be stored in a user's profile.

 This was a great project, and my first experience with a cross-disciplinary team, working with other data scientists and web developers.